LL835/the-monty-hall-problem/README.md

 By comparing the winrate of the "switch" stategy against the "stick" strategy, it's possible to see that one strategy is the statistically better option.

 ## Try it out
-A demo of this project can be found here.
+View a demo of this project [here](https://ll835.github.io/the-monty-hall-problem/).